12 Steps To The Best Home Emergency Plan

 2. Learn About Alerts

-Once you’ve written your list of potential disasters, the second step is to note how you will be alerted.
+Once you’ve written your list of potential disasters, the second step is noting how you’ll be alerted.
 There are several systems used to warn people of potential hazards.
 They include the following:

 Emergency Alert System (EAS)

 The Emergency Alert System is a national public warning system that replaced the Emergency Broadcast System in 1997.
-The EAS may be used by federal, state, or local officials during an emergency.
+Federal, state, and local officials use the EAS to communicate during emergencies.

 NOAA Weather Radio All Hazards (NWR)